ReevesLab/CytoDRAV/README.md

     ```
 5. You can now run CytoDRAV but double clicking the `RunCytoDRAV` script.
 This will launch a terminal window for progress and it will launch your default browser to the CytoDRAV page.

+A web demo version of CytoDRAV can be found at https://kroll.bio/CytoDRAV

 CytoDRAV works best with 100,000 events and under.
 You can use more but it exponentially increases time to compute and the time to plot increases drastically.
 To downsample events you can either pre-downsample in FlowJo, or under the Settings tab there is a slider at the bottom to choose number of events.
 10,000 events is fairly quick to compute just to demonstrate the program.